ubiquitousman/Video-Game-Project-SDU/README.md

-### This game is a 2D, local multiplayer platform-shooter.
-Two players move from platform to platform, armed with laser guns to either eliminate the other or to keep the opponent at bay and escape through a teleporter before the time runs out.
+### Made in Unity.
+Two players required to play.
+The executable is located in this repository as well.

+#### All credit goes to Alexander Svanholm, Frederik Christensen and Nickolai Petersen.